p2baron/DahuaEspEventStream/README.md

 - Dahua **NVRs** do too (channel alarms, door events, system notifications)
 - Many other Dahua devices expose the same `eventManager.cgi` API

-So this library isn’t just for doorbells — it’s a **general ESP32 Dahua event streaming client**.
+So this library isn’t just for VTO's — it’s a **general ESP32 Dahua event streaming client**.

 You can use it to trigger: